Tarik Cohen

-Tarik Cohen (born July 26, 1995) is an American football running back who is a free agent.
-Cohen played the same position for North Carolina Agricultural & Technical State University before being selected in the fourth round of the 2017 NFL Draft.
+Tarik Cohen (born July 26, 1995) is an American former professional football player who was a running back for five seasons for the Chicago Bears of the National Football League (NFL).
+He played college football for the North Carolina A&T Aggies, and was selected by the Chicago Bears in the fourth round of the 2017 NFL draft.

 Early life

 Cohen attended Bunn High School in his hometown of Bunn, North Carolina, excelling at football and track & field for the Wildcats athletic teams.
 As a senior, he helped lead the Wildcats to a 9–3 record and a third-round finish in the 2011 NCHSAA 2A playoffs.
 In his two years on the varsity team, he rushed for a total 808 yards, including 252 earned in a single game.
 He earned team MVP and all-conference honors in football and state championships in Track as he was part of the North Carolina High School Athletic Association Class 2A state champion 4×100 meter relay team.

 College career

 Cohen's size was a point of concern to many schools interested in recruiting him for football.
 As a result, North Carolina A&T was the only Division I school to offer Cohen a football scholarship, which he accepted.